Channeling

 Channeling – i.e., “saving channels” or “separating channels” is something that many people in the coffee industry often refer to when talking about Espresso coffee.
-We try to avoid it, but it can be challenging unless you know where the culprit is coming from.
-So, let’s take a look at what it is, why it’s so bad, how to spot it, and most importantly, how to avoid it.
+We try to avoid it, but it can be challenging unless you know where the culprit comes from.
+So, let’s look at what it is, why it’s so bad, how to spot it, and most importantly, how to avoid it.

 What is channeling?